openresty/lua-resty-redis/README.markdown

 Installation
 ============

-If you are using the ngx_openresty bundle (http://openresty.org ), then you do not need to do anything because it already includes and enables lua-resty-redis by default.
+If you are using the OpenResty bundle (http://openresty.org ), then you do not need to do anything because it already includes and enables lua-resty-redis by default.
 And you can just use it in your Lua code, as in